pthompson/luna_take_home/README.md

 # LunaTakeHome

-This project is a solution for the "Build an Open Graph previewer" take home project.
+This project is a solution for the "Build an Open Graph previewer" project.
+The purpose is to present a page that allows users to preview an Open Graph image from any given URL.
+The page shouldn't block while the image is being retrieved.

 The project is implemented as a Phoenix LiveView app.
 The primary page is a LiveView.
 While LiveViews execute in their own process and, as such, don't